arduino/docs-content/content/retired/05.archived-libraries/CurieBLE/CurieBLE.md

 ---

 ### `Advertising and GAP`
-BLE devices let other devices know that they exist by advertising using the **General Advertising Profile (GAP)**.
+Bluetooth® LE devices let other devices know that they exist by advertising using the **General Advertising Profile (GAP)**.
 Advertising packets can contain a device name, some other information, and also a list of the services it provides.

 Advertising packets have a limited size.
 You will only be able to fit a single 128-bit service UUID in the packet.
 Make sure the device name is not too long, or you won't even be able to fit that.